 - Steamboat Roubaix is subject to USAC road racing rules.
-Junior gearing and RR bike rules apply.
+Junior gearing and road bike rules apply.

 - Steamboat Roubaix is a USA Cycling sanctioned road race, and requires an annual or one day racing license.

-- A ‘1-day’ beginner license is available at $10 for Category 5 and junior racers, a $25 1-day license available for any previous USAC license holders.
+- A ‘1-day’ beginner license is available at $10 for Category 5 and junior racers.

-- All in state annual license holders subject to a $5 1-day Colorado racing license.
+- All in state annual license holders subject to a $5 1-day Colorado racing license without annual state license.